Back to guidesFuneral costs and pricing

 What hidden costs should I watch for on a funeral bill?

-The six most common: opaque professional service fee ($2,500 to $6,965+), bait-and-switch from pricing ($300 to $1,000+ above advertised), coffin markups of up to 1,000% (2017-2019 industry and media sources), interment fees ($1,000 to $3,725), after-hours surcharges ($165 to $1,800), and viewing and embalming fees ($110 to $1,600).
+The seven most common: a professional service fee with little detail ($2,500 to $6,000), advertised "from" pricing that climbs ($300 to $1,000+ above the headline), significant coffin markups, interment fees ($1,500 to $4,000), after-hours surcharges ($165 to $1,800), viewing and embalming fees ($110 to $1,600), and several local-sounding brands that share one parent company.

 What is a professional service fee?

-What does bait-and-switch pricing mean?
+What does "from" pricing mean?

 A low advertised price that excludes mandatory third-party costs (crematorium fee, certificates, permits, transport).
 The real cost is $300 to $1,000+ higher.
 The ACCC has issued infringement notices for this practice.